The First Shifting Grains

 Another rumbled bled through stucco walls and made the windows shake.
 Temari braced herself silently and waited for the vibrations to pass through her body.
 It was getting bad.

-Just as the Captain turned to leave, he was suddenly stopped by a hand gripping his wrists.
+Just as the Captain turned to leave, he was suddenly stopped by fingers gripping his wrists.

-Both Captain Seiichi and Temari gazed down at Kankuro's hand that had suddenly held the Jounin's wrist with vice-like force.
+Both Captain Seiichi and Temari gazed down at Kankuro's hand.
+It held the jounin's wrist with vice-like force.
 The action was so abrupt and borderline rude that for a moment Temari had to blink uncomprehending at her brother.
 Captain Seiichi didn't seem amused at all and glared down at the genin with his hawk-like eyes.

-Kankuro on the other hand, didn't even seem aware of the two looking at him.
-Temari thought he looked at little glazed out, a frown marring his forehead as his mind seemed to be somewhere both of them couldn't reach.
+Kankuro on the other hand, wasn't even aware of the two looking at him.
+Temari thought he looked at little glazed out, a frown marring his forehead, his mind somewhere both of them couldn't reach.

 "Kankuro, what are you doing?"
 Temari hissed with a steel cord of warning running underneath her voice.